French politicians back school head who quit in veil row

 Education officials said he had taken “early retirement”.

-Mr Attal said the headmaster had been supposed to retire in June, and decided to leave a little earlier.
+Mr Attal said the headmaster had been due to retire in June, and decided to leave a little earlier.

 The student lodged a complaint against the principal, accusing him of mistreating her during the incident.